EarlyStop/EarlyStopping/README.md

 From the notebooks directory open the Jupyter notebook example.ipynb with the kernel myenv and run the code!

 ### Creating documentation locally
-General instructions for documenting projects with [sphinx](https://www.sphinx-doc.org/en/master/index.html).

-To generate the documentation locally run
+The online documentation is not built until it has been merged into main.
+To build documentation locally and check how things look run
 ```bash
 sphinx-build -M html docs/source docs/build
 ```
 in the EarlyStopping directory.
 The documentation will be generated in docs/build/html.
 To view them locally open index.html with firefox or another browser.
+Information about about documenting projects with [sphinx](https://www.sphinx-doc.org/en/master/index.html).

 Under Linux, it was necessary to include
 ```python